S-Stepanenko/project/README.md

  Docker, Helm

 ## CI/CD description:
 After pushing to the master branch, Git Action builds and pushes the image to Docker HUB, creates a HELM diagram package.
-ArgoCD deploys applikation in k8s kluster.
+Argo CD deploys application in k8s cluster.

 ## Rollback flow description and implementation:

-Version selection in ArgoCD
+Version selection in Argo CD

 ## Links: